hamk-business-information-technology/os/HAMK_BASIC_Software_Chocolatey_BYOD.md

 * .NET Framework 4+

 ### Installation Process (with PowerShell)
-* Start Powershell with Adminitrator rights (Run as Administrator)
+* Start Powershell with Administrator rights (Run as Administrator)
 > If you already have choco installed in your device, run the following command in your powershell
 ```
 rm C:\ProgramData\chocolatey -erroraction 'silentlycontinue'